ldavis-sd/permops/PITCHME.md

 ---
 ## Agenda
 1. What *are* these practices?
-2. What are the commonalities?
+2. How can Permaculture guide Tech Infrastructure Management?
-4. Resources
+3. Resources

 ---
 ## What are you talking about?